python-control/python-control/doc/intro.rst

-* Vectors and matrices used as arguments to functions can be written using lists, with commas required between elements and column vectors implemented as nested list .
+* Vectors and matrices used as arguments to functions can be written using lists, with commas required between elements and column vectors implemented as nested lists.
 So [1 2 3] must be written as [1, 2, 3] and matrices are written using 2D nested lists, e.g., [[1, 2], [3, 4]].
 * Functions that in MATLAB would return variable numbers of values